sorgelig/SAMCoupe_MIST/README.md

 * F12 - show OSD

 ### Other info:
-**CPU Throttle** option allow to turn on/off CPU slowdown.
-Originally SAM Coupe's CPU doesn't work at full speed when accessing ports and internal memory.
-If you switch it off then CPU will work at full speed.
-ZX mode will work at 6MHz as well if this option is off.
+**CPU Speed** modes:
+- Normal - original SAM coupe 6MHz clock with wait states (full 6MHz while accessing extended RAM).
+- 6MHz - full 6MHz speed without wait states.
+- 9.6MHz, 12MHz, 24MHz - turbo modes.

+**ZX mode speed**:
+- Emulated - original SAM Coupe ZX CPU emulation (through wait states).
+- Full - full SAM Coupe CPU clock.
+- Real - original ZX CPU clock (3.5MHz).

-**ZX mode speed** allows to switch between original SAM Coupe's ZX speed emulation through contention and real 3.5MHz frequency.
-It's useful for ZX import where beeper used for sound.
-In emulation mode the sound is garbled in these games while real frequency provides clean sound.
+*Note 1*: Real mode is useful for ZX import where beeper used for sound.
+In emulation and full modes the sound is garbled in such games while real frequency provides clean sound.
 (Arkanoid 48k is a good example).

+*Note2*: Emulated mode is true only for Normal CPU speed.
+For other CPU speeds this value equals to Full speed.

 **External RAM** enables/disables support for additional 4MB of RAM.
 Disabling external RAM reduces startup time of some apps.
 Some apps can gain advantages if this option is enabled.
 Actual change of this option happens upon reset.